Made from Bowling Balls

 - Sealing a project with 2-3 layers of an outdoor polyurethane will help the paint job last longer.

-Above is my version of a copper gazing ball, which I made in 2005.
+Above is my version of a copper gazing ball.
 I prepped the ball, used a plastic primer first, then used a copper colored spray paint.
-I finished it off with 3 layers of polyurethane that contains a UV protectant.
-It still looks as good today as it did then.
+I finished it off with 3 layers of polyurethane that contains a UV protector.

 The above ball was painted with FleckStone spray paint.
 I prepped the ball first before painting with FleckStone.
 I finished it off with 3 layers of sealer especially for this type of paint.